Updated: Mar 24

 There are a variety of reasons why it’s time to take another look at air-source heat pumps (ASHPs).
 They are:

-- An advanced technology that has taken the industry from a primarily above-freezing-only appliance to one that can perform well in nearly any cold climate.
+High performers in the coldest weather.
+Advances in technology have taken the industry from a primarily above-freezing-only appliance to one that can perform well in nearly any cold climate.
 Energy Star now has a cold-climate standard, which was to be launched in January 2023.

 First Steps When Considering an Air Source Heat Pump